M00nDrag0n/Pizza/Pizza-2/README.md

 #### By _**Anise Lester**_

 ## Description
-_This is a project that uses JavaScript and HTML to _
+_This is a project that uses JavaScript and HTML to create a menu for pizza._

+## List of Specs

+*_The program will allow you to select one option at a time using "checkbox" as the input type._
+*_The program will return the items that have been selected._
+*_The program will add the values of the items that were selected and display the value on the screen._
+*_The program will notify the user that their pizza has been ordered._